 A Success Story, by Nyema Hermiston, RN ND Adv Dip Hom BScHons

-In addition to my home treatment, I saw a SCENAR therapist (the professional form of ENAR) for the next two months, after which I felt 90 per cent better.
-The last ten per cent of relief took many more months, but because my life was back to normal, it didn’t matter how long it took to fully recover.
-Twenty years later, the pain has not returned.
+I had treatment from a SCENAR therapist (ENAR is the home-use version of SCENAR) for the next two months, after which I felt 90 per cent better.
+The last ten per cent of relief took many more months, but by then my life was back to normal, so it didn’t matter how long it took to fully recover.

-I learned of many other people who used ENAR and SCENAR as pain therapy.
-I did some training on how to use the device and started to treat some patients with chronic pain.
-Another woman who had a frozen shoulder got very good relief, and an 80-year-old lady with plantar fasciitis (extreme pain in the soles of the feet when walking) fully recovered, A man with a longstanding shoulder injury managed to avoid having surgery.
+During my treatment, I learned of many other people who used ENAR and SCENAR as pain therapy.
+I did some training on how to use the device and started to treat some of my patients who had chronic pain.
+I managed to help another woman who had a frozen shoulder, an 80-year-old lady with plantar fasciitis (extreme pain in the soles of the feet when walking) and helped a man avoid surgery on his shoulder.
 Not bad for a novice!

 Briefly, ENAR is a kind of ‘electronic acupuncture’.
 Applying it to particular points on the body stimulates endorphins which reduce pain.
 It was developed by Russian scientists who also developed the TENS machine (trans cutaneous electrical nerve stimulation), which many people around the world use for drug-free pain relief.
 The ENAR was developed as a medical device for astronauts to use in the Russian space programmes in the 1970s.
 (See below for more a more detailed description).

 In 1973, Russian doctor Alexander Karasev developed the first TENS (Transcutaneous Electrical Nerve Stimulation) device to block pain, which is now used by pain sufferers all over the world.
 Following this, Karasev and Alexander Revenko released another device designed to assist the body’s healing properties – not just to block pain signals.